-CLA applauds and strongly supports Bill C-32's proposed inclusion of education, parody and satire into the fair dealing provisions in Section 29 of the Act.
-Education, parody and satire are appropriate purposes for fair dealing and are in line with similar provisions in other countries.
-CLA urges the Government not to bow to the pressure of commercial and economic interests that would seek to limit this fundamental user right.

-CLA also strongly believes that fair dealing as a fundamental user right must not be superseded by a copyright holder's use of technological protection measures.
+CLA applauds and strongly supports Bill C-11's proposed inclusion of education, parody and satire into the fair dealing provisions in Section 29 of the Act.
+Although a more flexible approach would be to include the words "such as" before the purposes enumerated in this section, the proposed amendment is a positive step towards reflecting the CCH case's recognition of this fundamental user right.
+CLA urges the Government not to bow to the pressure of commercial and economic interests that would seek to limit fair dealing uses for the purposes of education and research.
+CLA also strongly believes that fair dealing must not be superseded by a copyright holder's use of technological protection measures.